Specialized Instruction, Student Profile, Tuition, and More

-Accreditation is a multiyear process that can only be completed after a school has been open for at least a year.
-We are looking forward to becoming accredited; the accreditation bodies we are considering are Virginia Association of Independent Schools, AdvancEd & Southern Association of Colleges & Schools.
+Accreditation is a multiyear process that can only be completed after a school has been open for at least three years.
+We have started the accreditation process with Cognia (formerly AdvancEd).
+Pre-accreditation meetings went well and we expect to be fully accredited this winter.

-The three teachers who are currently on board are certified.
+Our lead teachers are certified.
 However, teacher certification is not our top priority.
-We’re looking for teachers who are uniquely qualified to work with our students and our curriculum.
+We welcome staff who are uniquely qualified to work with our students and our curriculum.
 They need to be creative, compassionate and adept at creating and integrating curriculum.

-We are using aspects of several research-based curricula, such as 21st Century Learning, Common Core, Universal Design for Learning, Collaborative for Academic, Social & Emotional Learning (CASEL) and Mindful Schools.
+We are using aspects of several research-based curricula, such as Mastery Based Learning, 21st Century Learning, Common Core, Universal Design for Learning, Next Generation Science, Discovery Math, and Mindful Schools.